arquitecturaaadcm/mapbakery.github.io/README.md

 - people are more willing to give feedback
 - it's easy to integrate a map and a story
 - **and most important it supports and enforces our natural mental mapping process!**

+## Living maps

+For map users it is important that the maps follow the principle of ‘progressive disclosure’ – just enough information and not too much.
+So it is important that maps can be sketched quickly on the fly, e.g. on paper or on a (digital) whiteboard, for a dedicated purpose.
+Form follows function, so the looks are less important than the content and the consisten use of the three mapping elements (oints, paths and areas).
+And when a journey based on a sketched map has started, the map must be updated if needed, e.g. when circumstances are changing.

 ## Examples